LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 5. **Warm up**: In order for agents to start their shifts smoothly and be able to ‘warm up’ to the flow of conversations, you can configure LivePerson to assign conversations to the agents gradually.
 6. **Agent Guide**: Get your agent trained on how to take messages.
 Note that agent training should include your business processes as well as best practices for conducting conversations.
 LivePerson has developed an expertise in agent training that substantially increases performance.
 To learn more, visit the LivePerson University or contact your account team for specialized training.
 7. **SSO Login**: you have the option to connect LivePerson to your company’s secured hub for SSO integration.

-## Step 5: Customize your account settings

-1. **Account security settings**: review the security recommendations and apply standards based on your brands requirements.
-2. Account Administration:

-* **Skills**: set up or import the list of skills that you’d like conversations routed to
-* **Users**: set up or import the list of all agents, managers or administrators
-* groups/LOB: set up groups or lines of business to reflect how your contact center is organized.
-These will reflect in your reporting, as well as enable filtering for agents and managers to only see conversations and data relevant to them
-* **Permissions**: you can customize what actions your users can take in the system.
-For example, create a ‘supervisor’ role with permissions to set up and add users
-* **Timezone**: set up the timezone of your account for timestamp and reporting purposes
-* **Languages**: setup the language for Agent Workspace.
-For a list of available languages, click here

 ## Step 6: Manage the operational elements